suclike/brain/Working-with-the-ImageView.md

 ### Supporting Multiple Densities

-Since Android has so many different screen sizes, resolutions and densities, there is a system for selecting the correct image asset for the correct device.
+Since Android has so many different screen sizes, resolutions and densities, there is a [[powerful system for selecting the correct image asset|Understanding-App-Resources#introducing-alternate-resources]] for the correct device.
 There are specific drawable folders for each device density category including: ldpi (low), mdpi (medium), hdpi (high), and xhdpi (extra high).
 Notice that every app has folders for image drawables such as `drawable-mdpi` which is for "medium dots per inch".

 To create alternative bitmap drawables for different densities, you should follow the 3:4:6:8 scaling ratio between the four generalized densities.
 Refer to the chart below: